Pages from the fire

 1. Touchpad: This is what is driving me nuts currently.
 There are two issues:

 3. Two finger scroll will sometimes zoom on Firefox.
-Again, this is intermittent depending on wake from sleep.
+This is intermittent depending on wake from sleep and seems to be linked to the tap-to-click issue.